HTCondor

 Input file identifier

-An input file identifier is a special string in the input file that signals to nextnanomat whether the input file is an input file for the nextnano++, nextnano³, nextnano.NEGF or nextnano.MSB software, or for a custom executable.
+An input file identifier is a special string in the input file that signals to nextnanomat whether the input file is an input file for the nextnano++, nextnano³, nextnano.NEGF or nextnano.MSB tools, or for a custom executable.

 Settings for Hello World (HW)